Skip to main content

 How it works

 The MCP server is a thin protocol layer.
-Every tool call is delegated to the n8nac CLI, which ships with a bundled knowledge index:
+Offline knowledge and validation calls are delegated to the n8nac CLI, which ships with a bundled knowledge index:

 MCP Client → @n8n-as-code/mcp → n8nac CLI → bundled knowledge index